ant07hony/Tamagotchi/Gotchi-README.md

  https://ant07hony.github.io/Tamagotchi/

  Instructions:
- Use the PLAY, EAT and CLEAN buttons to interact with your Tama and keep the meters low.
-If any meter reaches 100%, your Tama is running away and its GAME OVER!
+ Utilize the PLAY, EAT and CLEAN buttons to interact with your Tama and keep the meters low.
+Low meters equal happy Tama.
+Should any of the meter s reach 100%, your Tama will run away and it's GAME OVER!
 If game over reload the page and try again...if you dare.

  Icebox Items:
  - Tamagotchi movement